Syjhert/ArPiJi-Game/README.md

 RPG Turn-based Game
 Simple Turn-based battle system without GUI yet.
 Includes a limited amount of battle items, weapons, and moves.
 Also includes three types of basic enemy types with respective moves.

+Note: The latest commit has not yet been tested and might have a lot of bugs.

 To do:
 - Developing the GUI of the turn-based battle system.
 - Developing the non-battle gameplay and stage-making with a hit of puzzles.